Want to add FUN to your Math block?

-The school year will be winding down before we know it.
-In these last few months of first grade, I like to be sure that my students are given the chance to practice as many math skills as possible.
 There is so much we learned throughout first grade!
 It helps me feel like my students are ready for second grade when I know I have intentionally given them extra practice in the skills they need.

-Benefits of Games in the Classroom
+Benefits of Math Games in the Classroom for Building Skills

 When you give students extra skill practice through games, they don’t even realize how hard they’re working!
 This is a huge plus to me.
 My goal as a teacher is to help my students grow, but you also foster a love of learning.
 I think that using games in my math block is a great way to do both.

 If you want to work more games into your math block, check this list of a few of my favorites!
-These are great to work into your centers, to use as early finishers, or to play in small groups!
+These are great to work into your math centers, to use as early finishers, or to play in small groups!

 Four Alarm